nickperi/nickperi/README.md

 - 👋 Hi, I’m @nickperi
+- 🗂️ Please refer to the Polls App, Student Staff Conduct Tracker and To-do App Repos
-- 👀 I’m interested in game design / development
+- 👀 I’m interested in system design / development
-- 🌱 I’m currently learning data structures & algorithms
+- 🌱 I’m currently learning the Django framework
-- 💞️ I’m looking to collaborate on JavaScript projects
+- 💞️ I’m looking to collaborate on interesting projects

 <!---
 nickperi/nickperi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.